Loop3D/map2loop/.github/pull_request_template/feature_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] My tests run with pytest from the map2loop folder
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing tests pass locally with my changes